learn-co-students/rails-js-assessment-cb-gh-000/README.md

 1. Must render at least one index page (index resource - 'list of things') via JavaScript and an Active Model Serialization JSON Backend.

-    > For example, in a blog domain with users and posts, you might display the index of the users posts on the users show page, fetching the posts via a AJAX GET request, with the backend rendering the posts in JSON format, and then appending the posts to the page.
+    > For example: in a blog domain with users and posts, you might display the index of the user's posts on the users show page, fetching the posts via a AJAX GET request, with the backend rendering the posts in JSON format, and then appending the posts to the page.

 1. Must render at least one show page (show resource - 'one specific thing') via JavaScript and an Active Model Serialization JSON Backend.